 Credit card details must not be accepted or processed by systems within the University except where authorised in advance by the Deputy Finance Director.

 Remember that whatever you publish can be seen worldwide.
 Consider your target audience and remember that what might be acceptable in one jurisdiction may not be in another.
-Remember the international nature of the Internet.
-Please also bear in mind that information published via the web by the University is generally viewed as authoritative.
-If in doubt, ask first!

 In addition to the general issues outlined above, departmental pages must comply with the following:

-- Your sub-pages should have some clickable path back to either (preferably) your front page, to the Forstaff page, or to the University home page.
+- Your sub-pages should have some clickable path back to either (preferably) your front page, to the For Staff page, or to the University home page.

-Students Union and Union Club and Society pages
+Students’ Union and Union Club and Society pages

-The Students Union website and Union club and society sites are governed by the LUU’s own regulations.
+The Students’ Union website and Union club and society sites are governed by the LUU’s own regulations.

 Clubs and societies are free to use an ISP to host their sites or to use their specific ISS group account to host their websites on the personal web server.
 See below for personal page regulations and note that they must not use personal ISS accounts to host society websites.

 Regardless of where they are hosted they must not use the University logo or official branding in any way.
 Please note LUU societies are societies of (for example) Leeds University Union.
-With few exceptions societies must not call themselves (for example) Leeds University XYZ Society – the proper form is Leeds University Union XYZ Society or similar wording (e.g. LUU Society of XYZ).
-Some sportig societies do use the University name in an agreed format and you need to consult with LUU to ensure this is formatted correctly.
+With few exceptions societies must not call themselves (for example) Leeds University XYZ Society – the proper form is Leeds University Union XYZ Society or similar wording (eg LUU Society of XYZ).
+Some sporting societies do use the University name in an agreed format and you need to consult with LUU to ensure this is formatted correctly.

-They must indicate their affiliation to the LUU and link to the LUU home page.
+LUU websites must indicate their affiliation to the LUU and link to the LUU home page.